pgn127/AWSDeploymentAnalysis/README.md

 - git
 - libssl-dev

-Switch to the directort and run
+Switch to the directory and run

 	./install.sh (install package and dependencies)